craftercms/docs/source/by-role/architect/index.rst

 * Extend GraphQL with your own schema and pull data from any external source to augment what's in the CMS
 * Quickly build REST end-points with small snippets of Groovy
 * Modern SPAs (Single Page Applications) support, like React, Angular, Vue
-* Support for in-context editing via content edit pencils, drag and drop component management, etc.
+* Support for in-context editing via content edit pencils, drag-and-drop component management, etc.
 * Server-side business logic developed in
   * Groovy/Java if backed by Crafter Engine
   * Any language if backed by an external service
 * HTML5 sites
   * Mobile applications and other headless use-cases

 .. _deployment-architecture: